Nerdfighteria: Project for Awesome

 A major event in the Nerdfighter community is Project for Awesome.
-The event, initially known as the "Nerdfighter Power Project for Awesome", launched in 2007, and occurred annually in December until it was moved to February in 2021; the 2020 iteration was canceled due to the effects of the COVID-19 pandemic.
+The event, initially known as the "Nerdfighter Power Project for Awesome", launched in 2007, and occurred annually in December through 2019 before being moved to February beginning in 2021.
 Of the overwhelming amounts the event has raised, Hank has said, "YouTube was caught pretty off guard by the first P4A, but ever since then they've been hugely supportive."
 During Project for Awesome, people post videos advocating for worthy charities, and the Nerdfighter community votes for the charities they believe are most deserving of funding.

 In 2014, this system was modified so that money raised on the first day goes to Save the Children and Partners in Health, and money raised on the second day goes to the community-chosen organizations.
 This change was enacted so that wealthy charities feel comfortable donating to P4A and to ensure that some charities are reputable ones known to do a great deal of good.
 The first-day recipients in the 2015 campaign were Save the Children and the United Nations High Commissioner for Refugees.

+Donations from the Project for Awesome contributed to the construction of the Paul E. Farmer Maternal Center of Excellence, a maternity hospital in Sierra Leone containing the nation's first neonatal intensive care unit.
+Contributions from Nerdfighteria and the Green brothers totaled $50 million.
+The hospital opened to the public in 2026.